dagrv/Kenton/kenton/tasks.md

 _23 Sept 2021_

 #### Photos
-- [] Attach photo to an office and make it possible to be a cover.
-- [] Only one photo is required and can be marked as `featured photo`

 - [] Delete a photo

 Done:
+- [x] Only one photo is required and can be marked as `featured photo`
+- [x] Attach photo to an office and make it possible to be a cover
-- [x] Find an admin by adding attribute `is_admin` to users table.
+- [x] Find an admin by adding attribute `is_admin` to users table
 - [x] Return hidden and non-approved offices when filtering by `user_id` + User informations (to be easily tracke user and listing
 -----------------------------------------------------------------------------------------